scalatra/scalatra-book/src/_35_models.md

 Models
 ======

-While Scalatra does not provide a native structure for models the following persistence libraries are a few that have been successfully integrated.
+While Scalatra does not provide a library for models, you are free to use (or not use) any sort of data model you please.
+Here are some commonly used libraries:

 * [Squeryl](http://squeryl.org/)
 * [Lift Record](http://www.liftweb.com/)